xKrystalx/Zadanie-Tesla-HappyTeam/README.md

 - Reservation part of the frontend has an exit button if a user would like to select a different location or restart the process without refreshing the page entirely.

 ## [Backend] Key considerations

+> Database

+- I went with an in-memory database for simplicity and an easy way to have a clean start.

+> Data seeding

+- For convenience and automation during development, backend is initializing the in-memory database with location and car data from JSON files on each reboot.

 > API routes and methods